-The Many Faces of Go, version 12
+The Many Faces of Go, Version 12

-"The Many Faces of Go" is the 2008 World computer go 19x19 and 9x9 champion, 2002 World Computer Go Champion,
+"The Many Faces of Go" is the 2010 World Computer Go 13x13 champion, the 2008 World Computer Go 19x19 and 9x9 champion, the 2002 World Computer Go Champion,

 1998 World Computer Go Champion, and